NabilahSharfina/NabilahSharfina/README.md

 ## **INTRODUCTION**
 - 👋 Hello World!
 I’m **Nabilah Sharfina**.
-- 📌 I’m so interested in **Music, Data Analyst, and Data Science**.
+- 📌 I’m so interested in **Data Analyst and Data Science**.
 Ready to learn more!
-- 👩‍💻 Currently learning **Data Science and Data Analytics using Python, R, and SQL**.
+- 👩‍💻 Currently learning **Python, Excel, and Tableau**.
-- 🏫 I graduated from **Telkom Purwokerto Institute of Technology** in 2023.
+- 🏫 I graduated from **Telkom Institute of Technology Purwokerto** in 2023.
 - 📬 Get in touch with me: nabilahsharfina20@gmail.com

 <!---